PjHurtig/hbc-frontend/README.md

 ### Target Audience

- - The target audience for HikeBikeClimb is people that likes to hike, ride bikes, and/or climb and want tools to extend these interests in to a network of likeminded, .
+ - The target audience for HikeBikeClimb is people that likes to hike, ride bikes, and/or climb and want tools to extend these interests in to a network of likeminded.

 ### User Requirements and Expectations